Webgardener/terragrunt-dry-example/README.md

 Ok, this configuration is DRY but is it [KISS](https://en.wikipedia.org/wiki/KISS_principle)?

 Well, maybe not so much.

 Let's recap what it does:

-- A "gcs" root module includes the configuration defined in `_commonenv/projects/project-1/gcs/terragrunt.hcl`
+- A "bucket" root module includes a common configuration defined in `_commonenv/projects/project-1/bucket/terragrunt.hcl`
-- The `_commonenv/projects/project-1/gcs/terragrunt.hcl` reads a configuration from `live/ENV/env.hcl` (with ENV in `stage`, `qa` and `prod`), to use its `locals` block to set the name of the bucket.
+- The `_commonenv/projects/project-1/bucket/terragrunt.hcl` reads a configuration from `live/ENV/env.hcl` (with ENV in `stage`, `qa` and `prod`), to get its `locals` block that contain the environment name used to prefix the name of the bucket.

-So, repeating this simple bucket configuration 3 times - at the root module level - could have been more readable and easy to understand.
+So, repeating this simple bucket configuration 3 times - at the root module level - would probably have been more readable and easy to understand.

-But, for more complex use cases (VPC, Pub/Sub etc.), including common configurations can save hundreds (thousands?) of lines of code!
+But, for more complex use cases (VPC, Pub/Sub etc.), including common configurations can save hundreds of lines of code!
 I think it is worth the add of complexity.